Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 - The Package Manifest SHOULD provide the version of the package file manifest schema (`/etc/holoscan/pkg.json#apiVersion`).

   - The Manifest schema version SHALL be provided as a [semantic version](https://semver.org/) string.

-- The Package Manifest SHOULD provide the version of the tools used to build the package (`/etc/holoscan/pkg.json#sdkVersion`).

-  - The SDK version SHALL be provided as a [semantic version](https://semver.org/) string.

 - The Package Manifest SHOULD provide the package version of itself (`/etc/holoscan/pkg.json#version`).